-- □ Support circular economy initiatives that keep products and materials in use, such as repair hubs, and upcycling and resource recovery social enterprises that generate added value out of salvaged materials. - □ Facilitate discussions with local industries and stakeholders to determine whether waste or by-products of one industry can be productively utilized by another industry.
+- ☐ Support circular economy initiatives that keep products and materials in use, such as repair hubs, and upcycling and resource recovery social enterprises that generate added value out of salvaged materials. - ☐ Facilitate discussions with local industries and stakeholders to determine whether waste or by-products of one industry can be productively utilized by another industry.

-This strategy enables emissions reductions by advancing research and facilitating collaborations that result in waste reduction, diversion, and reuse solutions.
+While not modelled for this strategy, advancing research and facilitating collaboration that result in waste reduction, diversion, and reuse solutions enables emissions reductions in the waste sector.